mitmedialab/PRG-Group-Map/README.md

 ##### Inline Project Summary

-The least information you can provided about a project is simply a summary about it.
+The minimum information you can provided about a project is simply a summary about it.
 This will look like following (within the `projects` object passed to the `theme()` function):

 ```ts
 theme({